cast-org/figuration/site/4.0/widgets/dropdown.md

         <td>boolean</td>
         <td><code>true</code></td>
         <td>
           <p>Allow Dropdown to flip in case of an overlapping on the reference element.
-For more information refer to Popper.js's <a href="https://popper.js.org/docs/v1/#modifiers..flip.enabled">flip docs</a>.</p>
+For more information refer to Popper's <a href="https://popper.js.org/docs/v1/#modifiers..flip.enabled">flip docs</a>.</p>
         </td>
       </tr>
       <tr>